iivchenko/mg-box/kenney-asteroids/doc/roadmap.md

   * Implement simple enemy ship AI
   * Implement ufo
   * Add bonus drops from enemies
+  * LeaderBoardsScreen add on screen board to enter the name

 * Port to WEB v1.2
   * Make game playeable from the readme.md